SergeyLavrentev/spondex/docs/monitoring.md

 with no flags the script reads `monitoring/config.yaml`, prints the full report to stdout, and skips network delivery.
 Pass `--telegram` and/or `--email` to enable notification channels (the systemd service opts into Telegram automatically and respects the e-mail flag rendered in the config).
+Every run performs a lightweight `getUpdates` poll (when enabled) so that new users who press `/start` instantly receive a welcome brief about tracked checks and are added to the subscriber store.

 Key checks implemented: